Gamebook Tracker

 Managing runs

-The Runs list in the sidebar shows every playthrough:
+The Runs list in the sidebar shows every playthrough, ordered newest first:

 ButtonWhat it does